DLN.

 Read my content policy

-I have the sensation that I live in two different worlds right now and I want to clarify my position about the use of AI in software development.
-On one side, I talk to senior engineers working on production apps that are bullish on using AI to strenghten their architecture.
-On the other side I talk to senior developers “skeptic” about the use of agents in software development because they fear “AI slop” and bad generated code.
-I choosed to be bulish on AI coding agents for several reasons I want to explain here.
+I have the sensation that I live in two different worlds right now, and I want to clarify my position about the use of AI in software development.
+On one side, I talk to senior engineers working on production apps who are bullish on using AI to strengthen their architecture.
+On the other side, I talk to senior developers who are skeptical about the use of agents in software development because they fear “AI slop” and badly generated code.
+I chose to be bullish on AI coding agents for several reasons that I want to explain here.

 AI Agents are not just a productivity tool

-Working with coding agents forces you to think in term of delegation.
+Working with coding agents forces you to think in terms of delegation.
 You need to define clear outputs of what you need.
-Good delegation is a skill and it’s hard to train with humans because it requires years of management to understand how to delegate correcly.
+Good delegation is a skill, and it’s hard to train with humans because it requires years of management to understand how to delegate correctly.
 I know it very well because I am (was?) very bad at team management.
-I tend to solve problem by myself instead of coordinating the team to help.
+I tend to solve problems by myself instead of coordinating the team to help.
 So I am the first victim of that.

-Thanks to AI and coding agents, I’ve learnt a ton about good delegation.
-I was asking too much or too little in th begining: “Change this buttonn to blue” is too small to delegate.
+Thanks to AI and coding agents, I’ve learned a ton about good delegation.
+I was asking too much or too little in the beginning: “Change this button to blue” is too small to delegate.
 “Add more tests” is too much.
 You need to find the sweet spot for your agents.

 • For the “too small” issue:

-1) batch your request.
-Ask a bunch of small changes at ones, take the time to list all your changes and send it.
+• Batch your requests.
+Ask for a bunch of small changes at once; take the time to list all your changes and send them.

 • For the “too big” issue:

-To get back to my point: stop treating AI as a tool and start re-think the way you work as a developer.
-Delegate more by creatnig robust validation systems you can trust.
+To get back to my point: stop treating AI as a tool and start rethinking the way you work as a developer.
+Delegate more by creating robust validation systems you can trust.

 Think like this: